The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

-The structural $(1-q)^k$ terms perfectly cancel.
-Consequently, $A_k(q)$ possesses a completely removable singularity at $q=1$, yielding an exact finite limit.
 Because there is strictly no uncancelled pole at $q=1$, the partial fraction decomposition mathematically contains exactly zero terms of the form $C/(1-q)^i$.
 Thus, the primitive root $\zeta_1 = 1$ is permanently excluded from the pole set $\mathcal{P}$.
 By the fundamental properties of cyclotomic fields, the sum of any non-principal primitive root of unity over its full period strictly vanishes: $\sum_{r=0}^{d-1} \zeta_d^r = 0$.
 Because $\zeta_1 \notin \mathcal{P}$, no constant volumetric bias is contributed by the tail.
 The algebraic expansion of the Faulhaber integral multiplied by the rotating phase $\zeta_d^{-j}$ undergoes perfect destructive interference at the boundaries of the integration period.
 The highest surviving non-cancelled pole order in the system is $r_{\max} = \lfloor k/2 \rfloor$.
 Thus, the generated polynomial resonance is absolutely bounded by degree $\lfloor k/2 \rfloor - 1$, which is strictly less than the $k-1$ structural spatial dimension.
-This arithmetic annihilation permanently disintegrates all leading interference terms of degree $\ge k$, strictly preserving the invariant topological dimensionality of the manifold. \textit{Crucially, regarding the Lattice Indicator invariance:} By Definition \ref{def:ehrhart_basis}, the basis $\mathcal{B}$ contains the ghost-volume filter $\delta_{(x-(j+mL_k)) \equiv 0 \pmod k}$.
+This arithmetic annihilation permanently disintegrates all leading interference terms of degree $\ge k$, strictly preserving the invariant topological dimensionality of the manifold. \textit{Crucially, regarding the Lattice Indicator invariance:} By Definition \ref{def:ehrhart_basis_full}, the basis $\mathcal{B}$ contains the ghost-volume filter $\delta_{(x-(j+mL_k)) \equiv 0 \pmod k}$.
 Because the period $L_k$ is by definition an exact multiple of the spatial dimension $k$, the term $mL_k \equiv 0 \pmod k$ strictly vanishes for all $m$.
 Consequently, the delta filter collapses to $\delta_{(x-j) \equiv 0 \pmod k}$, becoming absolutely invariant with respect to the integration variable $m$. \textit{Crucially, regarding phase synchronization:} Because $L_k = \text{lcm}(1, \dots, k)$ and the pole order $d$ is strictly bounded by $k$, $L_k$ is inherently an exact multiple of $d$.
 Consequently, the complex phase respects absolute periodicity $\zeta_d^{-(j + m L_k)} = \zeta_d^{-j} \cdot (\zeta_d^{L_k})^{-m} = \zeta_d^{-j} \cdot 1$, permitting the cyclotomic tensor to be perfectly factored out of the Faulhaber integral.
-This absolute resolution collapses the infinite dependent convolution into a strictly finite topological sum: